DQL¶

 In practical applications, intra-group sorting and inter-group sorting are often used together to achieve complex data display requirements.
 This combination can simultaneously control the order of groups and the order of data within groups.

-- Intra-Group Sorting: Sort and paginate the selected groups internally
+- Intra-group Sorting: Sort and paginate internally for the selected groups

 Application Examples¶